HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Discussion

 We have focused on a relatively simple definition of the region on which particle reconstruction is considered to be ``local''.
 More detailed investigation is needed to better quantify this definition and how it impacts a model's ability to function in a generic way.
 The potential for bias from other sources should also be considered.
 For example, the effect of fragmentation on jet energy distribution likely influences our current training by introducing sensitivity to a specific physics model, in this case, that of \textsc{Pythia}.
 This challenge is not unique to particle reconstruction, and may also benefit from domain adaptation techniques \cite{CMS-DP-2024-063,Sheldon:2024sbe,Baalouch:2019fhm}.

 Another strategy to suppress dependence on specific physics information comes through the design of the training sample.
-Training on a dataset containing a diversity of physics processes makes it less rewarding for the network to over-optimize on any single process.
-This approach is generally sound and has been used, for example, in \cite{Pata:2023rhh}.
-However, it may not be obvious how to tune the specific composition to optimally reduce sample dependence, especially if physics processes beyond the Standard Model also need to be represented.
+Training on a dataset that contains diverse physics processes can discourage the network from over-optimizing on any single process, as was done in \cite{Pata:2023rhh}, for example.
+A potential shortcoming of this approach is that it is not obvious how to optimize the composition to minimize sample dependence, particularly when accounting for physics processes beyond the Standard Model.

 Perhaps the most robust approach would be to train on artificial samples created by overlaying multiple single particles.
 In this case, the type, kinematics, and isolation of particles could be fully configurable while having no dependence on generator modeling or physics process.
-On the other hand, it would need to be shown that a model trained in this way could generalize well to samples of real physics processes.
+It would need to be shown, however, that a model trained in this way could generalize well to samples of real physics processes.

 At the very least, we envision that a more optimized training dataset will be included in future work, covering a larger kinematic range and augmented with single-particle samples.
 This would enable the exploration of \hg performance for isolated leptons and photons, which have so far been omitted due to a lack of training examples.
 It would also present an opportunity to develop a fiducial particle definition for electrons and photons that accounts for bremsstrahlung and photon conversions (see Sec.~\ref{sec:fiducial}).
 A more complete definition might also feature separate classes for nontrivial decay signatures such as neutral pions and tau leptons (see \cite{Tani:2024qzm}).